page

 The story follows a small group of people marooned on an Earth-like planet they came to colonize.
 As the advance scouts, they came two years ahead of the main colonists to set up the colony, at which time most of the construction people would leave.
 However, something went wrong, and they crashed on the planet half a continent away from their intended colony site and the supplies that were dropped there.
 As they slowly work their way across this new world, they encounter several alien races and learn that the government they left has been using this world as a penal colony for dangerous humans.

-It is a fascinating show with dynamic characters and a story arc that reveals itself a little more each episode, inside the main stories about the needs of survival on a new planet.
-Though I wasn't watching it at the time, I realize now that it was a tragedy that this show was cancelled.
+a new planet.
+Though I wasn't watching it at the time, I realize now that it was a

 Space: Above and Beyond (television series)